 In 2010, Time Magazine released a 3-page article that revealed the world’s horrible view of Detroit.
 Michigan native, pastor Bob Shirock remembers, “They opened the article by calling Detroit ‘an icon of the failed American city.’
 In ancient times, if a Roman city had a plague, everybody would run away except the Christians, who would run in to try to help and heal the people.
 And here’s our area that’s been hit by the worst economic plague ever, and people are fleeing and running and laughing at Detroit.
 What’s the body of Christ supposed to do?
 The closing line in that Time article says, ‘The world is now watching Detroit with interest – and waiting to see if it finds a way to rise from the ashes.’
 This is our chance to show the world that the body of Christ is part of the answer.”

-After watching ministry in Africa through his friendship with Bekele Shanko, vice president of Campus Crusade for Christ’s global church-led movements, Bob started dreaming about what God could do in his native area of southeast Michigan.
+After watching ministry in Africa through his friendship with Bekele Shanko, vice president of Cru’s global church-led movements, Bob started dreaming about what God could do in his native area of southeast Michigan.

 In 2002, Bekele lead an evangelistic campaign called “Operation Sunrise.”
 Involving 22 African nations, the goal was to proclaim the gospel to 50 million people in 50 cities in 50 days.
 About 500,000 Christians participated, and by the end of that summer, 1.72 million people indicated a decision to believe in Jesus.